Wei2624/Wei2624.github.io/_MachineLearning/sv_discriminative_model.md

 $$y^{(i)} = \theta^Tx^{(i)} + \epsilon^{(i)}$$

 where $\epsilon^{(i)}$ is random variable which can capture noise and unmodeled effects.
-We also assume that noise are distributed IID from Gaussianw with zero mean and some variance $\sigma^2$, which is a traditional way to model.
+We also assume that noise are distributed i.i.d. from Gaussian with zero mean and some variance $\sigma^2$, which is a traditional way to model.
 Now, we can say:

 $$p(y^{(i)} \lvert x^{(i)};\theta) = \frac{1}{\sqrt{2\pi \sigma}}\exp\big(-\frac{(y^{(i)} - \theta^Tx^{(i)})^2}{2\sigma^2}\big)$$

-This function can be viewed as the funciton and y and maybe x as well since it might be some randomness on feature vectors as well with fixed parameter $\theta$.
-Thus, we can call it likelihood function:
+This function can be viewed as the funciton of y when x is known with fixed parameter $\theta$.
+Thus, we can call it **likelihood function**:

 $$L(\theta) = \prod_{i=1}^{m} p(y^{(i)} \lvert x^{(i)};\theta)$$